RekerLab/DeepDelta/Model_Evaluation/README.md

 ## Installation
-ChemProp can be installed at https://github.com/chemprop/chemprop
+ChemProp can be installed from https://github.com/chemprop/chemprop

 ## Python Scripts